Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Concluding remarks

 In all such cases, our analytic results show that (i) the Trotter error corresponding to a finite number $N$ of steps decreases as $\mathcal{O}(N^{-1})$, a result which (as pointed out in Refs.~\cite{Burgarth2023,becker2024convergence}) is not obvious a priori because of the unbounded nature of our models; (ii) while our bounds are not sharp, they fully capture the asymptotic behavior of the decoupling error, both in relation with the number of steps as well as the temperature of the bath.
 Model-specific and/or state-specific bounds obtained through our approach might improve the matching of our results with the simulations while retaining the correct description of the asymptotic behavior.

 Besides being applicable more broadly, our analytical approach offers several advantages over a numerical or perturbative treatment of dynamical decoupling via filter functions.
 The latter two methods rely on an arbitrarily chosen cut-off in the bath dimension that neither has any physical interpretation nor predictive power.
 Thus, the cut-off dimension has to be tuned \emph{a posteriori} to match the experimental data.
 On the other hand, our analytical approach shows that the temperature of the bath takes the role of a \emph{physical} cut-off parameter.
 In this sense, our analytical treatment is fully \emph{ab initio} and only depends on real physical parameters.
 Nevertheless, doing analytics requires additional knowledge about the physical error model; in particular, about the bath resonance frequencies and coupling strengths between the system and the bath.
-Since these quantities are usually not known in real experiments, analytical decoupling bounds can serve as a first step towards a more rigorous analytical treatment of \emph{bath spectroscopy}~\cite{Mims1961,Mims1965,Schweiger2001,Alvarez2011,Reinhard2012,Romach2015} in the presence of bosonic baths, where the common qu$d$it assumption does not hold.
+Since these quantities are usually not known in real experiments, analytical decoupling bounds can serve as a first step towards a more rigorous analytical treatment of \emph{bath spectroscopy}~\cite{Mims1961,Mims1965,Schweiger2001,Alvarez2011,Reinhard2012,Romach2015} in the presence of bosonic baths, where the common qu$d$it assumption does not hold (for a review on bath spectroscopy for dephasing noise using dynamical decoupling, see Ref.~\cite{Szankowski2017}\@).
 This topic has attracted a lot of attention recently as it is crucial for the technological development of robust quantum devices~\cite{Sung2021,Khan2024,Wang2024,HernandezGomez2018,BarGill2012}\@.

 From a physical perspective, our bounds revealed a surprising qualitative behavior of dynamical decoupling: One would expect that low-frequency noise is easier to decouple than high-frequency noise.
 That is because the system-bath interaction time scale is slower for low-frequency noise and therefore slower decoupling suffices to filter out the noise.
 While this intuition holds true for a system qubit coupled to two-level baths, it turns out to be the opposite for an oscillator bath in a thermal state.
 For the latter, a low minimal frequency implies a small energy barrier for the creation of a photon.
 Therefore, low-frequency noise leads to a high occupancy number of the thermal state, which makes it less regular.
 In turn, dynamical decoupling becomes harder to achieve.
 This behavior can be observed from our bounds, where it enters via the factors $1/m$ and $1/m^2$.